haskell/cabal/doc/setup-commands.rst

     embedded spaced need to be quoted, for example ``--foo-options='--bar="C:\Program File\Bar"'``.
 As an alternative
-    that takes only one option at a time but avoids the need to quote, use :option:`--prog-option` instead.
+    that takes only one option at a time but avoids the need to quote, use :option:`--PROG-option` instead.

 .. option:: --PROG-option=OPT

     Specify a single additional option to the program *prog*.
-For passing an option that contains embedded spaces, such as a file name with embedded spaces, using this rather than :option:`--prog-options` means you do not need an additional level of quoting.
+For passing an option that contains embedded spaces, such as a file name with embedded spaces, using this rather than :option:`--PROG-options` means you do not need an additional level of quoting.
 Of course if you are using a command shell you may still need to quote, for example ``--foo-options="--bar=C:\Program File\Bar"``.

-All of the options passed with either :option:`--prog-options` or :option:`--prog-option` are passed in the order they were specified on the configure command line.
+All of the options passed with either :option:`--PROG-options` or :option:`--PROG-option` are passed in the order they were specified on the configure command line.

 Installation paths